-There are countless pre-college programs offered throughout the country, so regardless of your interests or goals, there is likely a program that will be of interest to you.
+There are countless pre-college programs offered throughout the country, so regardless of your individual interests or goals, there’s likely a program that’ll be of interest to you!
 Check out our article on Pre-College Summer Programs for High School Students to learn more about specific programs.

 The benefits of doing a pre-college program

 Pre-college programs can help students gain more confidence and independence within a social and academic setting.
-Attending college is a big step and attending a pre-college program can help students better know what to expect during their freshman year.
+Attending college is a big step and attending a pre-college program can help ease this transition by helping students know what to expect during their freshman year.
+Pre-college programs can also help students prepare for college-level courses and gain a better understanding of what college admissions officers look for in an applicant.
+They can also help you stand out from your peers by Making Your College Application Memorable.

 Learning more about prospective majors and careers